Written by Travel Writer Carolyn from DesToDis

-How to get there: If you are staying in Zagreb, then take the public bus or a private transfer from Zagreb to the Plitvice Lake National Park.
-It is about 140 km away and around 3 hours land travel.
+How to get there: If you stay in Zagreb, take the public bus or a private transfer from Zagreb to Plitvice Lakes National Park.
+It is about 140 km away.
 Alight at either Entrance 1 or Entrance 2 of the park.

 Krka National Park – Croatia

 Krka Waterfalls is located in the Krka National Park.
 The park is 10 kilometers from Sibenik in Dalmatia, Croatia.
 Named after the Krka River, the park extends to 142 square km and covers one-third of the river.

-The park is well-known for its magnificent waterfalls, including the famous Skradinski Buk falls which are one of Croatia’s most renowned sights.
+The park is well-known for its magnificent waterfalls, including the famous Skradinski Buk falls, one of Croatia’s most renowned sights.
 To the north, a nature trail leads to another waterfall, Roški Slap.

 Different varieties of flora and fauna grow all over the park.
 There are 800 estimated plant life species in the area.
 Krka River is also home to different amphibians and reptiles.
-There are also different bird species and a number of bat species who live in the park.
+There are also various bird species and several bat species who live in the park.

 How to get there: Krka National Park is easily reached from Split or Zadar Airport.
-From there take a private transfer who specialise in trips to Krka National Park.
-If thats out of your budget you can take a bus from he airport to Sibenik and then hop onto another bus to Skradin, a town just outside the park.
-At Skradin, you can board a ferry to the Park.
+From there, take a private transfer who specializes in trips to Krka National Park.
+If that’s out of your budget, you can take a bus from the airport to Šibenik and then hop onto another bus to Skradin, a town just outside the park.
+At Skradin, you can board a ferry to the park.

 Visoki Buk Zrmanja – Croatia

 The best time to check out these stunning falls is between spring and autumn, with winter being a pretty dull time in terms of seeing them in all their glory!
-Located in the beautiful Dalmatia region (which is home to a number of waterfalls), you can book a kayaking tour during the summer months, which is a great way to check out the scenery!
+Located in the beautiful Dalmatia region (which is home to many waterfalls), you can book a kayaking tour during the summer months, which is a great way to check out the scenery!

-Visoki Buk Zrmanja is actually the River Zrmanja, and the waterfalls are close to Bilisane, before cascading down around 9 metres.
-This might not be the biggest fall in terms of height, but the natural beauty is enough!
+Visoki Buk Zrmanja is found along the River Zrmanja, cascading down around 9 meters.
+This might not be the biggest fall in terms of height, but the natural beauty huge.